kryptobi/database-easy-log/README.md

 <PackageReference Include="DatabaseEasyLog" Version="1.0.0"/>
 ```
 ### inherit from ```RepositoryBase``` in your repository
-The repository should inherit by the interface ```ILogRepository```.
+The repository should inherit by the class ```LogRepositoryBase```.
 The interface contains two Methods:

 1. `SaveChangesWithLog(Guid? userId, Cancellationtoken token)`